microsoft/BitBLAS/artifact/README.md

 ### Evaluation Setup
 * Artifacts Available:
-    * All Ladder related code are available under NNFusion open-source project located in: [https://github.com/microsoft/bitblas/tree/ladder_artifact](https://github.com/microsoft/nnfusion/tree/ladder_artifact)
+    * All Ladder related code are available under BitBLAS open-source project located in: [https://github.com/microsoft/bitblas/tree/ladder_artifact](https://github.com/microsoft/nnfusion/tree/ladder_artifact)
 * Artifacts Functional:
     * *Documentation*: the following of documents include detailed guidelines on how to build, install, test Ladder and the experiments to compare with other baselines.
     * *Completeness*: the source code under `python/ladder` folder includes all the key components of Ladder.
 And the single operator part of Ladder has been merged into Microsoft BitBLAS, and the end2end optimization part is available in this artifact.